IT4063C-Fall2026/data-tech-analytics-hello-github-tymis123/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
 - .
+I learned how to clone a repository, make commits, and push my changes to GitHub.

 **I struggled with:** (repeat as needed)
 - .
+I struggled with cloning the repository at first because I was signed into the wrong account.

 **I need the instructor to help me with:** (repeat as needed)
 - .
+I do not need any additional help right now.

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
 - .
+I used the following GitHub and the course instructions.

 **I received help from the following people:** (repeat as needed)
 - .
+I received no following help.

 ---
 ## Copyrights and License